merklescience/polkadot-etl/README.md

 `enrich-blocks` runs a python function over these blocks, flattening them so that they can be written to a datastore for calculating account balances.

-`merkle` contains business-specific code that we use to implement company-level logic.

 ## Installation

 This project can be installed using poetry.